camillecelaries/camillecelaries.github.io/_pages/about.md

 - <b>Understanding the influence of the spatial organization:</b> investigating how the spatiotemporal organization of OXPHOS complexes and quinones dynamics affect the reactivity of these complexes and contribute to the formation of transmembrane electrochemical gradients

-- <b>Using experimental data:</b> collaborating with a team of biologists experts in biochemistry, cellular biology and experimental biophysics to obtain data about bacterial metabolism and the movement of the respiration complexes using high resolution fluorescence microscopy.
+- <b>Using experimental data:</b> collaborating with a team of biologists specialized in biochemistry, cellular biology and experimental biophysics to obtain data about bacterial metabolism and the movement of the respiration complexes using high resolution fluorescence microscopy.